 Closed off to cars, the cobbled streets of the former distillery are now lined by art galleries, boutiques, and restaurants.
 Visiting the Distillery District is like taking a step back in time.

-Stop by the Brickstreet Bakery on Trinity Street for freshly baked goods, sweet or savoury to enjoy while you walk or grab a hot drink at Balzac’s coffee on the other end of the street.
+Stop by the Brickstreet Bakery on Trinity Street for freshly baked goods, sweet or savory to enjoy while you walk or grab a hot drink at Balzac’s coffee on the other end of the street.

 Church and Wellesley

-Church and Wellesley is Toronto’s LGBTQ neighbourhood.
+Church and Wellesley is Toronto’s LGBTQ neighborhood.

 Yorkville